AdvaniaSE/PowerShellAdvancedFundamentals/06. Error Handling/Detailed.md

 ---

-- Add a finally block outputting the string "Finally in the finally block." and verify that this block is run no matter how the code flows.
+- Add a finally block outputting the string "Finally in the finally block." and verify that this block is run no matter which path the code takes

 ```PowerShell
 # First, lets try the last command we run